cuducos/django-public-admin/README.md

 ## Contributing

-We use `tox` to Run tests with Python 3.6, 3.7 and 3.8, and with Django 2 and 3.
-Also we use Black and `flake8`:
+We use `tox` to Run tests with different Python ad Django versions.
+Also we use [Ruff](https://astral.sh/ruff) integrated with the tests (including format checks and linters):

 ```console
 $ poetry install